kevingyang/angry_birds_hardware_game/README.md

 Any trying or heroic moments you would like to share?
 Of what are you particularly proud: the effort you put into it? the end product? the process you followed? what you learned along the way?
 Tell us about it!

+Overall, our team was able to accomplish our goal of replicating an Angry Birds-esque game using a real slingshot.
+Heroic moments include spending days on implementing an amazing suite of graphics functions (Kevin), setting up the slingshot and a majority of the hardware (Selena), and staying up the night before project presentations to integrate hardware with software (James and Selena).
+We were able to learn the difficulties that come with using sensors such as IMUs and force-sensing resistors, the difficulties that go into combining hardware with software, as well as the workflow of using Git and Github to code collaboratively.

 ## Photos
 You are encouraged to submit photos/videos of your project in action.
 Add the files and commit to your project repository to include along with your submission.